jeff-dillon/pool-inspections/README.md

 ### Notes:

 - You can read more about types of data [here](https://www.pluralsight.com/guides/data-literacy-essentials:-representing-processing-and-preparing-data#module-typesofdata).
 - Pivot tables are an easy way to summarize the distinct values in columns.
 For Example, a pivot table could list the distinct cities in the data with a count of the number of records for each city.
+You can read more about pivot tables [here](https://support.microsoft.com/en-gb/office/overview-of-pivottables-and-pivotcharts-527c8fa3-02c0-445a-a2db-7794676bce96).
 - You can read abouut calculating descriptive statisticsin a spreadheet using functions [here](https://www.statology.org/descriptive-statistics-google-sheets/).
 - You can read abouut the types of issues that need to be addressed when cleaning data [here](https://www.pluralsight.com/guides/data-literacy-essentials:-representing-processing-and-preparing-data#module-preparingdata).
 - Some example questions you could ask of this data include: In which year were most facilities opened?
 Do facilities targeted at children have higher or lower socres than those targeted at all age groups?
+Which facilities have improved their scores?

 ## Demo 2: Data Cleaning